top of page

 A view of my company, RSI doing testing, in 2002 formed an educational alliance with NWOSU, RSI had offices and classrooms on the NWOSU Alva, OK campus, where they taught both University accredited, and Adult specialized courses.
 Many RF, RFI, EME, Telecom safety and other survey classes and have conducted over 30,000 surveys this photo is the RSI K0UO team testing The Re-entrant Rhombic array is one of the highest forward gain HF antennas with its 90% efficiency, now with very high gain, and low noise receive characteristics.

-Some equipment may have a limited frequency range, while some may be very directional.
-Most RF probes are for use at communication sites are field dependent as well.
-At sites with transmitters below 300 MHz for EME/MPE testing, per the FCC, both the magnetic and the electric field must be measured due to the fact that either one could be dominant.
-In addition the site may be assessed for induced and contact current hazards.
-So an RF assessment or NIER Report, at any site with RF is very involved and requires the person performing the assessment to be trained, competent, and qualified to perform the assessment.
-The assessor must have extensive knowledge of the site prior to to the RF testing, and the proper equipment.
+Some equipment may have a limited frequency range or be very directional.
+Most RF probes used at communication sites are field dependent.
+At sites with transmitters below 300 MHz for EME/MPE testing, both the magnetic and electric fields must be measured, as either could be dominant.
+Additionally, the site may be assessed for induced and contact current hazards.
+An RF assessment or NIER Report at any RF site is complex and requires a trained, competent, and qualified assessor with extensive site knowledge and proper equipment.

 View of The K0UO Rhombic and antenna test range which has a FCC tower number 1216715 on site, with many other towers and antenna support poles. largest out door antenna and test range